-121 (1%) migrants are estimated to be pregnant
+181 (1%) migrants are estimated to be pregnant

-KIs estimate that 18,500 migrants live in the Talad Kung, Thai Union, Kone Nwet, Kon Maya, Baan Aue Arthorn, and Tha Sai communities in Mahachai sub-district.
-Myanmar migrants account for 100 per cent of the migrant population in these communities and females represent the majority of migrants.
-As of 8 January, KIs estimated that 53 per cent of the total migrant population have been tested for COVID-19.
+2 Cambodian migrants KIs estimate that 24,802 migrants live in the Talad Kung, Thai Union, Kon Maya, Baan Aue Arthorn, Talad Thai, and Tha Sai communities in Mahachai sub-district.
+Myanmar migrants account for almost 100 per cent of the migrant population in these communities and females represent the majority of migrants.
+The data indicates that the number of migrants estimated to have symptoms of COVID-19 have decreased compared to earlier needs assessments undertaken by IOM in December 2020 and January 2021.